-Balsam fir can be identified by its short needles measuring 0.5 to 1.25 inches long.
+Balsam fir can be identified by its short needles measuring $\frac{1}{2}-1\frac{1}{4}$ inches long.
 They are flat, dark green and usually rounded at the tips.
 The needles are attached on opposite sides and curve upward to cover the main stem.
 The needle undersides will take on a waxy appearance caused by lines on stomates.
 This will be distinctive since the needles curve prominently upward.
 The buds are roundish and coated with waxy pitch.
-If cones are present, they are erect, pointed upward and two to three inches long, purple and often resinous.
+If cones are present, they are erect, pointed upward and 2-3 inches long, purple and often resinous.